 Edmonton Oilers Primary Logo 2017 - Present

-From 1971 – when they were founded – to now, the logo for the Edmonton Oilers did not go through a lot of change.
+Since their founding in 1971, the Edmonton Oilers' logo has undergone relatively few changes.
 While the colors used were slightly adjusted over time, the logo consists of the word “Oilers” in a blue circle and an orange drop of oil above it.
 Between 1996 and 2011, the drop was copper while a red circle framed the entire logo.

 Calgary Flames